viper0x/GoMugger/README.md

-  -s, --silent                Show results only without printing banner -r, --regex <regex>         Use custom regex instead of using regex.json list -rL, --regex-list <file>    Use another json regex list instead of regex.json (default regex.json) -h, --help                  Display help
+  -s, --silent                Show results only without printing banner -r, --regex <regex>         Use custom regex instead of using regex.json list -rL, --regex-list <file>    Use another json regex list instead of regex.json (default regex.json) -a, --all                   Will check for all regexes including regexes named (Credentials Disclosure) -h, --help                  Display help

 Examples: